Haydelj/arches/README.md

-# Arches - Cycle-Level Hardware Simulator
+# Arches - Cycle-Level Hardware Architecture Simulator

-Arches is a general-purpose and fast cycle-level hardware simulator.
+Arches is a general-purpose and fast cycle-level hardware simulator developed by the [Hardware Ray Tracing Research Group](https://hwrt.cs.utah.edu) of the [Utah Graphics Lab](https://graphics.cs.utah.edu) at the [University of Utah](https://www.cs.utah.edu).
 It was designed to simulate massively parallel computing hardware with the goals of high performance, flexibility, and accuracy.

 ![](https://graphics.cs.utah.edu/research/projects/arches/repimage-large.jpg)